Rules Don't Apply: Casting

 Beatty began looking for an ensemble cast for the film in June 2011, with his playing the role of Howard Hughes.
 He met with Andrew Garfield, Alec Baldwin, Annette Bening, Shia LaBeouf, Jack Nicholson, Evan Rachel Wood, and Rooney Mara to co-star.
 On November 14, 2011, Felicity Jones was cast as the female lead, but later dropped out of the role, due to production delays.
 Justin Timberlake and Alden Ehrenreich were up for the male lead, while Bening, Nicholson, Baldwin, and Owen Wilson were rumored for other roles.
 By February 2014, Beatty had cast Alden Ehrenreich, Lily Collins, Matthew Broderick, and Annette Bening among the ensemble.
-Collins portrays a young actress named Marla Mabrey, and Ehrenreich co-stars as Frank Forbes, assistant to Hughes, and who along with Hughes, becomes romantically involved with Mabrey.
+Collins portrays a young actress named Marla Mabrey, and Ehrenreich co-stars as Frank Forbes, assistant to Hughes, who along with Hughes, becomes romantically involved with Mabrey.

 On February 27, 2014, it was reported that Candice Bergen had joined the supporting cast, portraying Hughes' secretary Nadine Henly.
 On March 6, 2014, Martin Sheen was cast in an unknown role, later confirmed to be Noah Dietrich.
 Taissa Farmiga later joined the cast as Frank's fiancée Sarah Bransford.
 In April 2014, Brooklyn Decker revealed that Beatty had asked her to improvise on the film, but she did not know if her scenes would make the final cut.
 On May 9, 2014, Alec Baldwin joined the cast, portraying Robert Maheu, the reclusive billionaire's lawyer.

 In March 2015, The New York Times reported that Dabney Coleman would co-star in an unspecified role.
 In February 2016, Steve Coogan's casting in the film was reported.
 That same month, Farmiga revealed in an interview that Ed Harris and Amy Madigan would be portraying her character's parents.
 In April 2016, the casting of Josh Casaubon was reported.

 Filming

-Principal photography for the film began on February 24, 2014 in Los Angeles, California.
+Principal photography for the film began on February 24, 2014, in Los Angeles, California.
 Studio production took place at the Sunset Gower Studios in Hollywood.
 On location filming took place at multiple venues, including S. Grand Avenue, Musso & Frank Grill, and the Millennium Biltmore Hotel.
 It was reported that production had been completed on June 8, 2014, after 74 filming days.
 Additional filming took place in late February 2015.